 Drip courses are courses where you release content one module or section at a time.
 This type of course is best used if you are pre-selling your course or you want to keep students engaged.
 Because you’re limiting the content they get access to, students aren’t immediately overwhelmed and cannot jump ahead.
 Plus, drip courses allow you to create, prepare, and update course content right before you roll it out to your students.
 With drip, you can release each section after a specified period of time or on a specific date.

 Companies want to provide their employees with software and skills training.
 Professionals want to find ways to level up on the skills they have to put on their resume.
 You can create software/skills training on Teachable that you can sell in bulk to businesses and à la carte to individuals who are interested.
+With our easy-to-use platform, you can build an online course that suits any type of skill training.

 Certification training offers a certificate that guarantees all students have completed and obtained the skills taught in the training.
 Certificates serve as motivation for students to pass all quizzes in order to receive them.
 They also serve as external validation of knowledge.
-As such, certification courses have enforced lecture completion, enabled video compliance, and minimum passing quiz scores.
+As such, certification courses have enforced lesson completion, enabled video compliance, and minimum passing quiz scores.
 Once your student completes the course, they’ll automatically be awarded with a certificate of completion that you can design and keep branded.

 One-on-one coaching or consultations